Skip to content

 TL;DR - Slow travel is more exciting, fulfilling, and budget friendly than traditional fast travel.
 Stress less about seeing everything and have a more authentic travel experience by living like a local.
 Move around less, eat out less, and live within your means.
 You'll be more appreciative of your travels, create meaningful memories along the way, and spend less money.

-Slow travel is not what it sounds like
+Slow travel is not what it sounds like.

 Slow travel is a terrible name for what it actually is.
 It suggests that travelling slowly is in fact slow, perhaps dull, or even boring.